quantumbrake/cayenne/README.md

 final_times, final_states = results.final
 ```

-Additionally, you can access the state a particular time point of interest $t$. `pyssa` will interpolate the value from nearby time points to give an accurate estimate.
+Additionally, you can access the state a particular time point of interest $t$. `cayenne` will interpolate the value from nearby time points to give an accurate estimate.

 ```python
 # Get results at timepoint "t"